 With permission from Evie's mum Jody Curtis, I have been allowed to dedicate this post to Princess Evie & help spread awareness for Brain Aneurysms.

 An aneurysm is a localized, abnormal, weak spot on a blood vessel wall that causes an outward bulging, likened to a bubble or balloon.
-Aneurysms are a result of a weakened blood vessel wall, and may be a result of a hereditary condition or an acquired
+Aneurysms are a result of a weakened blood vessel wall, and may be a result of a hereditary condition or an acquired.

 1 in 15 people develop a brain aneurysm rupture.
 44% of ruptures are fatal & 66% are survivors.
 Little Evie is a survivor.